bbokser/persuasive_waker/user_manual.md

 - Try the RESET button if the device seems to be stuck in a bad state.
 But please notify me if this happens.
 Or create an [issue](https://github.com/bbokser/persuasive_waker/issues).

 > [!NOTE]
-> If you hit the RESET button, the E-paper screen will temporarily stop showing the alarm time even though the alarm is still enabled.
+> If you press the RESET button, the E-paper screen will temporarily stop showing the alarm time even though the alarm is still enabled.
 This is a known issue due to the alarm time being stored in the RTC (clock) chip, not the microprocessor.
 Transfering this data from the RTC to the microprocessor may require modifications to the [`adafruit_ds3231`](https://docs.circuitpython.org/projects/ds3231/en/latest/api.html#adafruit_ds3231.DS3231.alarm1) library, which I haven't gotten around to.
 You will have to set the alarm again to make it show.

 ## Pairing With a New Key Fob
 The remote switch receiver is an [RX480E](https://qiachip.com/products/2x-learning-code-receiver-module-for-rf-433mhz-rx-480-e-remote-control-arduino-chip-28131mm-pcb).
 Use the following instructions to pair a new key fob with your alarm clock (This won't be necessary straight out of the box).